liferay/liferay-docs/develop/learning-paths/articles/06-writing-an-application-using-liferay-faces/01-writing-your-first-jsf-application.markdown

 Liferay Faces Alloy is a JAR that JSF developers can add as a dependency to their portlet WAR projects in order to utilize Alloy UI in a way that is consistent with JSF development.
-If you were to select the Liferay Faces Alloy JSF Component Suite during your portlet's setup, the JAR would be included in your portlet project using Ivy, the same way that was described in the previous section.
+Since you selected the Liferay Faces Alloy JSF Component Suite during your portlet's setup, the JAR is be included in your portlet project using Ivy, the same way that was described in the previous section.

-The Liferay Faces Alloy project provides a set of UI components that are JSF equivalents of the `aui:` JSP tag library provided by Liferay Portal:
+The Liferay Faces Alloy project provides a set of UI components that are JSF equivalents of the `aui:` JSP tag library provided by Liferay Portal.
+For example, a brief list of some of the supported `aui:` tags are listed below:

 - Layout: `aui:panel`, `aui:column`, `aui:button-row`, `aui:form`,
 `aui:fieldset`